-The historic McLauthlin Building is one of the oldest cast iron front buildings in the country.
-The McLauthlin Building is a modern elevator building that is professionally managed with a full-time superintendent.
+The historic McLauthlin Building is one of the oldest cast iron front buildings in the country and was formerly the McLaughlin Elevator Building.
+In 1975, it was listed in the national registry of historic places.
+In 1978, the building turned condominium.
+Now, The McLauthlin Building is a modern elevator building that is professionally managed with a full-time superintendent.
 The Building consists of 6 stories and was built in the 1850’s.
 The McLauthlin Building has a total of 25 loft-style residences and 5 additional office condominiums.
 Proudly, a pet-friendly complex.
 It is a truly unique residence and constructed of brick, beams and cast iron frames.
 The McLauthlin Building also offers garage parking.

 Lofts range in size from studio to 3 bedroom apartments.
 Reminiscent of its historic beginnings, these homes feature brick detail, high ceilings combined w/ custom workmanship, over-sized windows and hardwood floors.
 These loft-style homes feature washer/dryers, Central air, wood-burning fireplaces, and balconies.
 The upper floors of the complex obtain majestic views of the city and Harbor.